-Phillip Cramer enjoys working with clients to solve problems and obtain justice.
-He specializes in plaintiff’s recovery cases and other litigation in the areas of antitrust, insurance coverage, false claims, property rights, and complex business disputes.
-A particularly rewarding area of his practice is representing clients in high profile civil rights cases, having brought cases to vindicate immigrant rights, women’s rights, voting rights, privacy rights, and marriage equality.
+Phil enjoys working with clients to solve problems and devise remedies.
+He specializes in plaintiff’s recovery cases, particularly in the field of antitrust, where he assists corporate claimants obtaining recoveries, which have totaled nearly $1 billion.
+Phil also assists his clients in other commercial litigation, including insurance coverage, false claims, property rights, and complex business disputes.
+A particularly rewarding area of his practice is representing clients in high profile civil rights cases, having brought cases to vindicate immigrant rights, women’s rights, voting rights, privacy rights, prisoner rights, death penalty relief, and marriage equality.
 For these efforts, he has received the Tennessee Bar Association’s Harris Gilbert Pro Bono Attorney of the Year Award and the ACLU-TN Benjamin Pressnell Award.
+Phil is also an adjunct Professor of Law at Vanderbilt Law School.

-Phillip is married to Anna Cramer and the proud father of three daughters.
-When not coaching his daughter’s basketball team or traveling with his family, Phillip is very active in his church, Belmont United Methodist Church, where he serves as Chair of the Administrative Board.
+Phil is married to Anna Johnson Cramer and the proud father of three daughters.
+When not traveling with his family, spending time with his daughters, or woodworking, Phil is very active in his church, Belmont United Methodist Church, where he has served as Chair of the Board and of the Reconciling Committee, among other roles.

 - Tanco v.
 Haslam, consolidated with Obergefell v.
 Hodges, 135 S. Ct.
 2584 (U.S. 2015) (marriage equality)